Kais3rP/react-text2speech/README.md

 -   Punctuation marks directly after an HTML tag won't be taken into account as a chunk delimiter.
 -   Numbers that use delimiters e.g: 1,000 might lead to incosistencies since some locales interpret it as a decimal delimiter.
 -   Numbers that begin with 0 are read digits per digit
--   English voice language sometimes fires more boundaries than needed while reading, hence the highlighting of single wwords might go out of sync.
+-   English voice language sometimes fires more boundaries than needed while reading, hence the highlighting of single words might go out of sync.

 ## License